IBM UrbanCode Deploy for Application Deployment Automation (JBoss Application Server)

 • Open the application page by clicking Applications and then clicking on the application name.

-• On the environment, click the Request Process icon
+• In this environment, click the Request Process icon

 Request Process Icon